Contemporary Challenges in International Relations

 Each subject has different evaluation activities within the development of the corresponding section.
 At the end of the course, the final evaluation of this course will be the average of the four subjects or topics of this course.

-IMPORTANT: all students need to do the mandatory readings for each session.
+IMPORTANT: all students need to do the mandatory readings for the sessions.
 This is very important for completing the different scheduled activities during each session.

 - 25% of the grade will be based on attendance and participation in the debates.